Frequently Asked Questions

 What is your lunch and snack policy?

-We provide morning and afternoon snack to all students.
-Snack foods include fresh fruit, crackers, cheese, chips, pretzels and veggie sticks.
-We provide milk for all students.
+We are not currently offering snacks in compliance with COVID regulations.
 Parents provide lunch each day which can be cold food like a sandwich or it can be a “warm up”, food in a container that can be microwaved before eating.
 We have a “NO SUGAR” policy which states that sweeteners must not be listed in the top five ingredients.
 This also includes natural desserts, jello, and sugarless candies or sweets.